 Other good sites include the archaeological park of Syracuse, the baroque towns of Ragusa, Noto, and Modica, and the hilltop town of Erice.

-In addition to ancient sites, many towns have historical museums, palaces, and churches that are well worth visiting in the off-season.
+In addition to ancient sites, Sicily is home to numerous historical museums, palaces, and churches that are well worth visiting.

 For the food lover, Sicily offers enjoyment all year round.
 In winter, however, the serving is a bit more limited.
-For example, street kitchens and outdoor eating are out of the picture.
+For example, street kitchens and outdoor eating can be out of the picture.

-September, especially, is the time for harvesting and related festivities in Sicily.
+September is especially the time for harvesting and related food festivities in Sicily.
 One of the most popular harvest festivals is the pistachio festival in Bronte.

 In October, the weather is still moderately warm.
 The wild mushroom season culminates in the Funghi Fest in Castelbuono.
 It's a must-see for any mushroom enthusiast.